There are two possible ways an investor pays to access the municipal bond market and portfolio management services for a separately managed account:

-As a hybrid-firm (broker-dealer & RIA), Bernardi Securities (BSI) offers a choice of fee-only and one-time transaction platforms to our portfolio management clients.
+As a hybrid-firm (broker-dealer & registered investment advisor), Bernardi Securities (BSI) offers a choice of fee-only and one-time transaction platforms to our portfolio management clients.
 Properly selecting one over the other depends on the interest, needs, and strategy of the given portfolio.

 On May 14th, 2018 the “markup rule” (amendments to rules MSRB G-15, G-30 and FINRA 2232) become effective requiring broker-dealers (BSI) to disclose markups/downs to retail investors for same day secondary market transactions.

 We believe the amended rules are good for individuals and will serve to heighten industry transparency.
 At Bernardi, we have always prided ourselves on the transparency we offer regarding portfolio construction and management costs.
 In fact, we enable greater cost transparency compared to the rule.
 For many years we have made available to our portfolio managed investor clients and their investment counselors the total markups/down for each account on investments that occur throughout the year– not just on same day trades.

 We began providing transparency years ago because cost metrics are an essential factor in helping you determine the appropriate municipal bond investment strategy and effectiveness of a manager.
 Additionally, we wanted to be at the vanguard of our industry.

 Below is a hypothetical cost analysis of a similarly sized and structured markup portfolio and an annual fee portfolio model.
 This should help you compare which cost platform (transaction-based or fee-based) is most attractive based on your municipal bond strategy for a separately managed bond portfolio (SMA).